dials/dials/doc/sphinx/documentation/tutorials/correcting_poor_initial_geometry_tutorial.rst

   insidious and may result in a misindexed solution.
 * Look out for CCs to detect misindexed data, and remember :program:`dials.check_indexing_symmetry`.
-* Determination of lattice symmetry may be complicated by the presence of multiple lattices.
 * Always use the diagnostic tools!

 Acknowledgements